What is a Speedball and Why are They Dangerous?

-Speedballs are just one such combination – a potent mix that can lead to severe consequences for those who try it even once.1People who struggle with drug abuse and addiction often spend time seeking the next high, hoping that it will be bigger and better than the one before.
+Speedballs are a potent mix that can lead to severe consequences for those who try it even once.1People who struggle with drug abuse and addiction often spend time seeking the next high, hoping that it will be bigger and better than the one before.

-- Methamphetamine or amphetamine as the stimulant
+- Methamphetamine or amphetamine as the stimulant (sometimes called “goof balls”).

-- Benzodiazepines in place of heroin
+- Opioid painkillers in place of heroin.

 Effects of the Drug Combination